Keyboard shortcuts

 10.2 Automation Backlog (Evidence-Bound by Stage)

-This backlog is ordered by fit with observed early winning tactics in Sections 1.1-1.6, then by later-stage scale utility.
+This backlog is ordered by decision-grade fit with observed early winning tactics in Sections 1.1-1.6, then by later-stage scale utility.

 Stage A: Launch-Window Aligned (First Priority)